Standard class types:

 - Use the “Standard” class type.

-- Does not have zero credits/units.
+- Have more than zero credits/units.

 - Use a grade scale that is set to “Calculate GPA”